Nadiya Savchenko: Political career

 In 2016, Savchenko left Batkivshchyna, but remained a member of its parliamentary faction.
 This was announced on 12 December 2016 right after Savchenko had admitted she had recently held a secret meeting with separatist leaders Aleksandr Zakharchenko (of the Donetsk People's Republic) and Igor Plotnitsky (of the Luhansk People's Republic) in Minsk.
 On 15 December 2016, Batkivshchyna expelled Savchenko from its parliamentary faction in response to her Minsk meeting with Zakharchenko and Plotnitsky.
 The party saw this meeting as "negotiations with terrorists" and "adamantly opposed" it.
 Following this controversy, the Ukrainian parliament stripped Savchenko of her PACE membership on 22 December 2016.
 On 27 December 2016, Savchenko established the Civic Platform RUNA (an acronym for Ukrainian People's Revolution).
-According to Savchenko RUNA will not be a "political project" but rather a "mechanism" and a "natural association of people" who do not follow "populist slogans."
+According to Savchenko RUNA would not be a "political project" but rather a "mechanism" and a "natural association of people" who do not follow "populist slogans."
 In July 2017, her new political party "Social and Political Platform of Nadiya Savchenko" was officially registered.
 The same month she stated her intent to take part in the 2019 Ukrainian presidential election.
-In January 2019, Savchenko claimed she could not officially register her candidacy because she was not allowed a visit from a notary in prison.
-Her registration was eventually denied early next month because she did not pay the requested deposit of ₴2.5 million (approx. US$90,000).
-On 30 May 2019, Savchenko stated that her party would take part in the July 2019 Ukrainian parliamentary election.
-But since it could not collect the necessary deposits for a place on the nationwide electoral list, the party nominated 7 candidates in constituencies.
-Savchenko herself in Zaitseve (constituency #51) and her sister Vira in Avdiivka (constituency #45).
-In constituency #51 Savchenko gained 1.2% of the votes (8 votes) and was not reelected into parliament.
-Vira also did not win a parliamentary seat.
-She scored 3.95% (538 votes).

-Political views

-Savchenko believes that Ukraine should become "more or less a dictatorship" with a strong leader to stand up to Russia and win, with Augusto Pinochet, Margaret Thatcher, Angela Merkel, Ronald Reagan, and Nelson Mandela as examples.

-Savchenko has suggested Ukraine should accept the 2014 Russian annexation of Crimea as an attempt to end the War in Donbas.

-On 15 March 2018, Savchenko claimed that "people now lawmakers" were involved with the deadly sniper shootings during the 2014 Ukrainian Revolution and that the government that came to power after the 2014 Ukrainian Revolution did not want to fully investigate these shootings.